gcrockenberg/MelloGee/README.md

 **Provision Me**
 : Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1]
-1. az configure --defaults group=<my-resource-group>
+1. az configure --defaults group=*my-resource-group*
 2. az deployment group create --template-file bicep/main.bicep
 3. az deployment group create --template-file bicep/container.bicep

 **GitHub Actions CI/CD**
-: Set the following GitHub secrets are used by GitHub CI/CD Actions to deploy Container Apps
+: Set the following GitHub secrets which are used by GitHub CI/CD Actions to deploy Container Apps
 - [DOCKERHUB_TOKEN](https://docs.docker.com/docker-hub/access-tokens/) - Container images will be pushed to Docker
 - DOCKERHUB_USERNAME
 - AZURE_SUBSCRIPTION_ID - Azure Container App Revisions will pull images from Docker
 - AZURE_TENANT_ID
 - Verify that .github/*.yml files reference the right Resource Group and other env variables

+**That's it so far**
+The solution runs on an internal subnet (no public access).
+The containers have curl installed for quick API checks.
+I'll wire up the public APIM gateway soon then work on real API's and front ends.
+Also I'll upload some architecture stuff.
+Right now the API's talk to each other and to Azure Key Vault.
+Just setting up the basic foundations.

 ### Working on
 - Merging/modularizing bicep files so only one run is needed.
 ARM templates are just reverse engineering sources.